Lauraems1/pacmen.github.io/README.md

 # pacmen
-## exercise that show several packmen moving
+## Exercise: In this exercise you have two buttons "Add PackMan" and "Start Game".
+When you click the button "Add PackMan", a new packman will appear in the website.
+When you click the button "Start Game" the packman will move to a random direction with a random speed.
+You can add several packmen in a similar way.

-When you click the button start you create a packman, and when you click the button move, it starts moving.
-You can create several packmen.
+#### Roadman of future improvements: I would like to use a similar code with other type of figures (such as balls, frogs, rabits...) and not only packmen

 <img src="PacMan1.png">